RedKnite5/Arcade/README.md

 ### Credits:

-- These games were created by Max Friedman and Jonathan Cozza as a fun project to learn and practice JavaScript programming in ECS162.
+- These games were created by Max Friedman and Jonathan Cozza as a fun project to learn and practice JavaScript programming in ECS162
 - Credit to Colin M.L.
 Burnett for [chess piece images](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces)
+- The library [DragDropTouch](https://www.npmjs.com/package/drag-drop-touch) for touch based drag and drop on mobile

 ### License: